-- 12. The difference between knowledge management and communications should not be blurred.
+- 12. Recommentation to recalibrate the Knowledgement Management function and the reporting formats thereof: The difference between knowledge management and communications should not be blurred.
 While communications should focus on publishing PFIP work and achievements as well as supporting programme partners through communication collaterals, KM has to focus on distilling best practices across projects documenting key metrices of success under varied projects.
 At the moment, the Knowledge Management initiatives have not been found to be commensurate with the quantum of work that has been done by PFIP Phase II and the institutional experience gained thereof.
 KIIs with key donors have also pointed to the gaps in establishing outcomes and impact of the programme through the reports that are shared with them.
 It is recommended that PFIP should focus on recalibrating its reporting format to donors and other key stakeholders to include outcome and impact metrics to showcase the accomplishments of different projects, lessons learnt thereof.
 As shared by donors, bringing out such clarity in reporting will further help in building a case for future funding for PFIP in the region. - 13.
-Knowledge and data management needs to be strengthened for sharing lessons and knowledge transfer.
+Recommendation to build basic evaluation metrics for innovation projects with reporting accountability held by implementation partners: Knowledge and data management needs to be strengthened for sharing lessons and knowledge transfer.
 Projects executed by PFIP II in PNG offer rich experience in processes, systems, project management and overall outcomes and impact through varying degrees of success.
 However, it is not easy to map these experiences, lessons learnt thereof, application to other project contexts and wider sharing among stakeholders and across the region.
 For example, the lessons from BIMA in Fiji, PNG, Westpac in PNG are important to be documented and are being sought out by stakeholders like DFAT and EU.
 The next phase of PFIP should also encourage partners to collect baseline and endline data for simple but relevant metrics.
-At the moment it is not easy to glean any client level behavioural change leading to adoption of financial services that can be attributed to the programme, simply because of lack of such data. - 14.
-The data reporting has been found to be weak and inconsistent.
-The Data Collection Tool (DCT) that every partner is required to report on has adequate number of indicators besides some gaps in reporting consumer empowerment initiatives.
-However, none of the DCTs reviewed provide all the information, even on key metrics that PFIP is required to report on such as segmentation by women and activity levels.
-Given that DCTs are the only source of information coming from the field, it is imperative that PFIP ensures that the reporting is of high quality and validated through multiple checks.

-Further, as a validation measure, PFIP should also look to commission more impact studies that not only validates outputs for different projects but also map outcomes and impact to inform stakeholders of behaviour change among consumers that may lead to adoption of financial services and engagement channels (especially digital) in the long run.

-15. Further to the recommendation around improving data collection from partners, there is also a need for PFIP teams to strengthen their field monitoring for verifying progress and reporting key highlights and observations in quarterly reports instead of simply accepting self-reported data from partners as the final data for programme reporting.
+At the moment it is not easy to glean any client level behavioural change leading to adoption of financial services that can be attributed to the programme, simply because of lack of such data.
+Further, as a validation measure, PFIP should also look to commission more impact studies that not only validates outputs for different projects but also map outcomes and impact to inform stakeholders of behaviour change among consumers that may lead to adoption of financial services and engagement channels (especially digital) in the long run. - 14.
+Strengthen field monitoring by country staff: Further to the recommendation around improving data collection from partners, there is also a need for PFIP teams to strengthen their field monitoring for verifying progress and reporting key highlights and observations in quarterly reports instead of simply accepting self-reported data from partners as the final data for programme reporting.